bbguimaraes/nngn/README.md

 ./configure --build=x86_64-pc-linux-gnu --host=x86_64-w64-mingw32 # …
 ```

+See [scripts/src_build.sh](./scripts/src_build.sh) for an example of how to
+build dependencies from source.

 ### Emscripten

 A WebAssembly application can be built using `emscripten`.
-Follow the
+It provides all
+[dependencies](#dependencies) listed below, except for one that must be built
+from source.
+See [scripts/src_build.sh](./scripts/src_build.sh) for an example.

-`autotools` process, prefixing `configure` with `emconfigure`.  `pkg-config`
+Then, follow the `autotools` process, prefixing `configure` with `emconfigure`.
-doesn't currently work with it, but the
+`pkg-config` doesn't currently work with it, but the
 [scripts/emscripten/pkgconfig](./scripts/emscripten/pkgconfig) directory has
 dummy files that can be used: